Longhorns vs. Musketeers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Texas Betting Records & Stats

-- Texas and its opponents have combined to score more than 147.5 points in 13 of 33 games this season.
+- Texas' 33 games this season have gone over this contest's total of 148.5 points 12 times.

-- The average total in Texas' games this season is 144.9, 2.6 points fewer than this matchup's over/under.
+- The average point total in Texas' games this season is 144.9, 3.6 points fewer than this matchup's over/under.

-- So far this season, the Longhorns have compiled a 17-16-0 record against the spread.

-- Texas has won 19, or 86.4%, of the 22 games it has played as the favorite this season.

 Texas vs. Xavier Over/Under Stats